tidyverse/tidyr/tests/testthat/_snaps/pack.md

       unpack(df, d)
     Condition
       Error in `unpack()`:
       !
-Can't duplicate names between the modified columns and the original data. x These names are duplicated:
+Can't duplicate names between the affected columns and the original data. x These names are duplicated:
         i `a`, from `d`.
       i Use `names_sep` to disambiguate using the column name.